02. PyTorch Neural Network Classification¶

 (class 0)

-To turn our prediction probabilities in prediction labels, we can round the outputs of the sigmoid activation function.
+To turn our prediction probabilities into prediction labels, we can round the outputs of the sigmoid activation function.

 # Find the predicted labels (round the prediction probabilities)